1. Home

 3. Concrete design

-4. Why do Concrete and Diamonds give different results
+4. Why do ConCrete and Diamonds give different results

-Why do Concrete and Diamonds give different results
+Why do ConCrete and Diamonds give different results

 You have made a beam or plate element in Diamonds and ConCrete and you do not get the same results from both programs.